ru53caq/2DRBI-MC/README.md

 ### submit_jobs.py
 Generates a sequence of simulations for a given choice of parameters.
 Here, one needs to choose:

-$ Lattice size                          L
+$Lattice size                          L
-$ a list with N temperature values	    T_vec
+$a list with N temperature values	    T_vec
-$ a list with N disorder values		    p_vec
+$a list with N disorder values		    p_vec
-$ Number of thermalization sweeps		therm
+$Number of thermalization sweeps		therm
-$ Number of simulation sweeps		    totsweeps
+$Number of simulation sweeps		    totsweeps
-$ Number of different configurations	N_disorder_reps
+$Number of different configurations	N_disorder_reps
-$ start configuration (even or odd)	    start_config
+$start configuration (even or odd)	    start_config

 For a given choice of initial configurations, the code generates $N_disorder_reps$ folders and .ini files, each with its own seed and set of bond configurations.